srimad1111/House-Price-Prediction/README.md

   - Decision Tree
   - Random Forest

+Open outout.csv and input-copy to check how much accuracy my model has given

   -
 - 📈 Model evaluation using **Cross Validation (RMSE)**.
 - 💾 Model saving/loading with **Joblib** for deployment.